-The final set of performance measures was adopted by the Council in April 2018 as Appendix E to the Delta Plan (www.deltacouncil.ca.gov).
-Council staff is reviewing additional and revised performance measures as part of the ongoing Ecosystem Amendment project.
+The final set of performance measures was adopted by the Council in 2018 as Appendix E to the Delta Plan (www.deltacouncil.ca.gov) and was followed by the adoption of the revised ecosystem chapter of the Delta Plan in 2022, which included new and revised performance measures.
+The Performance Measures Dashboard provides access to performance data, information, and current status at viewperformance. deltacouncil.ca.gov.